BoredHackerBlog/sandbox_process_relationships/README.md

 # sandbox_process_relationships

 This repo contains some scripts that can take in CAPE sandbox task report or hybrid-analysis publicfeed json, extract process info, and store it into duckdb.
+(Thanks to Hybrid-Analysis and Zero2Auto (https://courses.zero2auto.com/) for the execution data)

 Duckdb database can queried via duckdb command line interface or python.